simon-gardier/image-encryption/README.md

 `-t` the tap value for the LFSR encryption (see : https://en.wikipedia.org/wiki/Linear-feedback_shift_register)

+Note :
-Notice : - Only images of type P1, P2 and P3 (ppm, pnm, pgm) are supported
+- Only images of type P1, P2 and P3 (ppm, pnm, pgm) are supported
 - All parameters are mandatory

 ## Forbidden file name for -o
 A file name can not contain any of the following characters : `/\\:*?\"<>|`